PrestaShop/prestashop.github.io/news/_posts/2021-04-06-we-decided-to-use-typescript.md

 # Why did we do this?

-PrestaShop recently increased his code quality by adding a lot of tools :
+PrestaShop recently increased his code quality by adding a lot of tools:
 - ESLint is used to lint the whole JavaScript codebase.
 - Stylelint is used to lint our SCSS files, including the UIKit files.
 - PHPStan, CSFixer...

 PHP recent works are also strictly typed.
 This is mainly why we want to strictly type the JavaScript side!

-## What's the benefits ?
+## What's the benefits?

 We've already seen some benefits about strictly typing PHP, it provides a robust codebase and avoids a lot of bugs by spotting these really early.
 This will provide us a safe development way and increase our confidence about what we're still building.